AbhishekVeer/Multiple-Intelligence-Dashboard/README.md

-# Multiple-Intelligence-Dashboard
+# LIVE PROJECT : Multiple-Intelligence-Dashboard

-Live Project : "Dashboards are not provided here due to confidential issue"
+"Dashboards are not provided here due to confidential issue"

+**Authors: Multiple (equal contribution), Analytics Committee (2023-25 batch) of JAGSOM**

 **Development of Class XI and XII Student Intelligence Dashboards with Career and Academic Recommendations**